arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity & Access Management (IAM).md

 > **IAM Query API** can be used to make direct calls to the IAM web service (using access key ID and secret access key for authentication)

 ## Users & Groups
+- Groups are collections of users and have policies attached to them
 - Groups cannot be nested
 - User can belong to multiple groups
 - User doesn't have to belong to a group
+-   A group is not an identity and cannot be identified as a principal in an IAM policy
+-   Use groups to assign permissions to users
+-   Only users and services can assume a role (not groups)
 - **Root User** has full access to the account
 - **IAM User** has limited permission to the account
 - You should log in as an IAM user with **admin access** even if you have root access.
 This is just to be sure that nothing goes wrong by accident.